-To use Designer to import the files, see "Importing a Policy From an XML File" in NetIQ Identity Manager Policies in Designer.
+To use Designer to import the files, see "Importing a Policy From an XML File" in NetIQ Identity Manager - Using Designer to Create Policies.
 To use iManager to import the files, see "Importing a Policy from an XML File" in NetIQ Identity Manager Policies in iManager Guide.